Trumpeter, bandleader, singer and composer Louis Prima, known

 Beast (along with Gary Trousdale).
 He also co-directed Cranium Command, a short film for the Wonders of Life

 (animating assistant / story) and The Prince and the Pauper (storyboard artist).
+Wise acted as creative consultant for the 2017 re-make of Beauty and the Beast.

 "I wasn't making it with the violin because I was playing all of the 'long hair' stuff." -Louis Prima